dhayalramk/notes-grapf/4 - Goals/Engineering Roadmap - 0.0001%/Phase 1 - Foundations/Week 1 - Day 1.md

 1. Is O(2n) different from O(N)?
    No. as constant we can ignore when it's Big O, as it won't make differences
 2. Is O(log n) always faster than O(n)
+   Yes: It will be equals when N is small, as the number increase it will be faster all the time
+3. Can two O(n) algorithms have drastically different real-world performance?
+   Yes: Depends on the hardware difference alone.